-As signs of spring pop-up hither and thither and excitement grows for the easing of lockdown this month, there’s plenty of optimism in the air at last.
-Fingers crossed, it’ll be the last month we spend in the depths of a lockdown, so hunker down for four more weeks and dive into these brilliant things to do in March 2021.
-Here’s what’s on in London this month!.
+As signs of spring pop up hither and thither and all Covid restrictions are gone this month, there’s plenty of optimism in the air at last.
+As the days slowly get longer, dive into these brilliant things to do in March 2022.
+Here’s what’s on in London this month!

 London is poised to erupt in a riot of colour this month, and it’s already started in St James’ Park, where the daffodils are in full bloom.
 Elsewhere, cherry blossoms, bluebells, and tulips aren’t far off blooming, and you’ll find them all in our flower guide.